Can Autistic Children Learn Two Languages?

 Similar articles by tag:

-autism | Bilingualism
+Autism | Bilingualism

 Around the world, there are more people who speak more than one language than people who speak only one language [1].
 Many autistic children, therefore, are raised in homes where multiple languages are spoken.
 This raises many questions for parents, such as: